Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 {% endcut %}

-{% cut "Can I control the frequency of showing captchas to the Tolokers?
-Some Tolokers get a bit demotivated by that." %}

-The frequency of issuing [captchas](../concepts/captcha.md) is set up in the pool.

-No

-: Don't show captchas.

-Low

-: Show a captcha after every 20 assignments.

-Average/High

-: Show a captcha after every 10 assignments.

-{% endcut %}

 {% cut "Can one Toloker get access to two pools in the same project?
 Can I avoid that?" %}

 Yes, if they can access both pools, they can do both of them.
 To restrict access to subsequent tasks for a Toloker, use the [Completed tasks](../concepts/submitted-answers.md) rule and select a ban at the project level.